Everything you need to know about hard water and how an electronic water descaler can help

 It came from the sea

 To begin with, water is not hard.
-For the water to get hard, it needs to pass through rocks containing the minerals found in hard water.
+For it to get hard, it needs to pass through limestone and chalk rocks.
 You were probably taught at school about the water cycle.
-Well, this is how water becomes hard.
+Well, this is how it becomes hard.

 The rain needs to fall onto sedimentary rocks, such as limestone or chalk, with calcium and magnesium compounds present.
 That shouldn’t be too difficult as limestone can be commonly found all over the surface of the Earth.